|Spacecraft Mission Pages|

 The app above shows you where the New Horizons Spacecraft is today, right this moment, in an interactive animation.
 It also shows the position of Pluto and also two Kuiper Belt Objects, 2014 MU69 which is New Horizon's next target and 2014 PN70 (which was a candidate target).
-New Horizons has completed some manoeuvres in October/November 2015 in order to achieve a rendezvous with 2014 MU69 (an approximately 45km diameter object) around the 31st December 2018 or 1st January 2019 (the position of 2014 MU69 still needs refining).
+New Horizons completed some manoeuvres in October/November 2015 in order to achieve a rendezvous with 2014 MU69 (an approximately 45km diameter object) around the 31st December 2018 or 1st January 2019 (the position of 2014 MU69 still needs refining).
 NASA Release.
 Article.
-However, we still have to keep our fingers crossed that the additional funding is approved (sometime in mid 2016) before we can be certain the mission will be continued.

-You can wind the animation backwards in time to watch its launch and it's flyby of Jupiter, and forwards to watch its encounter with Pluto and beyond.
-You can stop it at any time to the it's position and the position of the planets during it's flight.
+You can wind the animation backwards in time to watch its launch and its flyby of Jupiter, and forwards to watch its encounter with Pluto and beyond.
+You can stop it at any time to see its position and the position of the planets during its flight.
 The 2D/3D button shows planets or New horizons on "3D" stalks to represent the distance above or below the plane of the ecliptic.

 If your browser doesn't support flash then we provide a video which also allows you to see an animation of the New Horizons journey from Earth to Pluto and on.